Rohitjha08/freecertificate/README.md

 Navigate to [forages virtual internship](https://www.theforage.com/landing/Intentional%20Gap%20Year/qkoWpeprptPNHfo5t/Intentional%20Gap%20Year%20Internships?ref=FsSNG3bmE6towPm6X)

 here you will find multiple job simulation you just have to choose one and answer the question you will get an **CERtificate**

+**Currently there are many free technical courses from top universities information are available on [CLasscentral](https://www.classcentral.com/report/free-certificates/)**

+you can check info about free courses on their website